meg-coningsby/foster-hero-app-project2/README.md

 1. Log in

 You will need to log in to see most of the pages on the app.
 Unauthenticated users can only see a list of cats that are currently up for adoption - no other pages.
 Logging in does create a user profile for you - which is added to the app's Foster Carers (as if this app was used with a real world rescue group, all that log in would be members of the group).
-You can delete these profile once you are finished browsing the app, see step 3 below.
+You can delete your profile once you are finished browsing the app, see step 3 below.

 2. Browse the app.

 You will notice that some things are not editable by your user - you can only:

 -   Edit or delete your own Foster Carer profile.
--   Edit or remove any cats you created (all other cats are uneditable by your user).
+-   Edit or remove any cats you created (all other cats are not editable by your user).
 -   Add a vet appointment for a cat you created.
 -   Add or delete notes to a cat.
 You can only delete a note you created.